Eric-Lingren/oanda_v20_platform_public/readme.md

 # Oanda v20 Platorm Public

-This is a fully custom forex robot algorithm library built using the python Backtrader framework with full integration into the Oanda version 20 API schema.
+This is a fully custom forex robot algorithm library built using the python Backtrader framework as reference with full integration into the Oanda version 20 API schema.
 I built this platform after dissatsifactory results with other Python/Oanda platforms I was able to find on the market.

 ## General Information: